dart-lang/language/working/macros/feature-specification.md

 unique prefix to the import and then the identifier emitted as a prefixed identifier followed by the identifier's simple name.*

-Macros also build up generated code using strings.
-Bare identifiers in strings may must resolve to local declarations inside the declaration being defined by the macro.
-For example, if a macro is generating a method body, any bare identifiers that appear in strings used to build the `Code` object must resolve to local variables or local functions declared inside the body of that same method.
-To refer to non-local declarations, macro authors must use an `Identifier` object.
-Macros can get or create `Identifiers` using the introspection API.
+Macros also build generated code using strings.
+Identifiers that appear in bare strings are resolved where they appear in the generated code, and where that generated code appears in the library, after all macros in the library have finished executing.
+For example, if a macro is generating the body of an instance method, an identifier in a string used to build that body might resolve to a local variable declared inside that method, to an instance member on the surrounding class (which may or may not have been produced by some macro), to a static method, or to a top level identifier.

-An identifier in a string used to create a `Code` object does not necessarily need to resolve to a local declaration *in that same `Code` object*.
-Macros can compose `Code` objects out of other `Code` objects and strings.
-It is only when the final `Code` object is returned by the macro and used to produce a declaration that all identifiers inside strings must be resolvable to locals in the generated declaration.
+If a macro wants to generate code containing an identifier that unambigiously refers to a top level declaration and can't inadvertently capture a local variable in surrounding generated code, the macro can create an `Identifier` for that top level declaration and insert that into the generated code.

 **TODO: Define this API.
 See [here](https://github.com/dart-lang/language/pull/1779#discussion_r683843130).**